- What’s an unhotel?

 We want you to sleep well at night – just like your guests will.
 We know that means you need complete transparency, security and safety.

-onefinestay ensures you’ll always know exactly who is staying in your home.
-Before we hand over a key, we’ll have seen a passport, swiped a credit card and looked the fella’ (or lady) in the eye.
+Before we hand over a key, we’ll have seen a passport, swiped a credit card and met guests in person.

-What’s more, we even back it up with a completely unique insurance guarantee.
-And we also have facilities to take pre-authorisation amounts from guests to provide you with extra reassurance.
+What’s more, we even back it up with a global insurance guarantee.
+And we also have facilities to pre-authorise the guest's card to provide you with extra reassurance.

-We’re here in person for guests when they arrive and pick up the keys.
+We’re here in person for guests when they arrive.
 We’re at the end of a phone 24/7 during each stay.
 We’re here on email and online if there’s any problem before the stay, or after you return to your home.
-And of course you’re more than welcome to drop by the onefinestay folly for a natter.
+And of course you’re more than welcome to drop by the onefinestay office.

 Because all of that allows us to get comfortable, we can pass our peace of mind on to you in turn.
 So sweet dreams all round.